 There was way too much Rene for my liking — though it’s nice to know that these writers understand Rene’s character to the point where he’s still betraying his friends in the future.
 The flash forwards have become a literal nightmare.
 And why is it that the only way John Diggle can be relevant is through other characters?
 Especially Diaz?
 Emiko Queen is intriguing, but I guess I’m just not super confident in the development of her character — nor am I excited about more airtime being taken from my favorites.

 Arrow always manages to find new ways to hurt Oliver Queen.
 Because Oliver is someone that puts stock in the family name and preserving it, having his dead father betray him once again hurts beyond measure.

 This time?
 It’s by abandoning his half-sister that he didn’t know existed.
-It’s Oliver understanding that because his mother never sent that letter to Walter that Emiko and her mother went untaken care of.
+It’s Oliver understanding that because his mother never sent that letter to Walter that Emiko and her mother went neglected.
 Oh, if Oliver only knew the whole truth.